ezgigm/store-sales-prediction-timeseries/README.md

 - More data can be found to observe holiday effects on sales and different holidays will be added like Easter, Halloween and Come Back to School times.
 - Markdown effects on model will be improved according to department sales.
 - Different models can be build for special stores or departments.
+- Market basket analysis can be added to data and guess upselling products of departments

 # Repository Guide